2.4 Level Measurement

 Capacitance : A capacitance probe can be immersed in the liquid of the tank, and the capacitance between the probe and the vessel wall depends on the level.
 By measuring the capacitance of the liquid, the level of the tank can be determined.

-For a discussion of level sensors, select these two buttons to be directed to sites on the WWW.
+For a discussion of level sensors, select this button to be directed to a site on the WWW.

 Link to Level Transactions